lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 > Servers MUST use the 200 response code for successful responses.

-> Clients MAY attempt to send HTTP requests using TLS 1.2 {{TLS}} or later, although servers are not required to support TLS.
-If TLS is supported by an implementation, then the implementation MUST follow the recommendations in {{BCP195}}.
+> Clients MAY attempt to send certification requests using HTTPS {{HTTP}}, although servers are not required to support TLS/QUIC but a secure channel might be available regardless depending on the HTTP version implemented
+{{HTTP/1.0}}, {{HTTP/1.1}}, {{HTTP/2}}, {{HTTP/3}}, or later.
+If TLS is used by the HTTP version, then the implementation MUST follow the recommendations in {{BCP195}}.
+CMC implementations that support TLS 1.3 or QUIC MUST NOT use early data (i.e., 0-RTT) because POST is not idempotent.

 > Clients are not required to support any type of HTTP authentication ({{Section 11 of HTTP}}) nor Cookies {{COOKIES}}.
 Thus, servers